Honorary sheriff for all eternity

 The sheriff shared more about that memory.

-At age 12 Lane got caught fishing on private property by a deputy, and during his background investigation, Lane was worried that the trespassing charge may prevent him from becoming a Polk County Sheriff’s deputy.
+At age 12 Blane got caught fishing on private property by a deputy, and during his background investigation, Blane was worried that the trespassing charge may prevent him from becoming a Polk County Sheriff's deputy.

 “Even at such a young age, Blane was concerned about his reputation,” Judd said.